In this last part we share some disc brake maintenance tips, its working along with the various advantages and disadvantages over drums…

 - Check your master cylinder assembly for any kind of scratches.
 Check reservoir tank for any kind of leak.
 If scratch or leak found change the part.

 - Check your brake fluid level and color of brake fluid.
 If brake fluid is at low level or brake fluid is deteriorated (dark color) change it.
-The brake fluid change process is called brake bleeding process

 - Always use sealed container brake fluid with specified grade like DOT3, DOT4.
-Do not open the container till you are prepared to change brake fluid.
+Do not open the container till you are prepared to change the brake fluid.

-Brake noise and brake squeal:
+Disc Brake noise & squeal:

 Brake squeal occurs due to vibrations between the brake disk/rotor and brake pads or brake pads and caliper.
-Brake noise occurs due to reason other than mentioned in brake squeal.

-Apart from above mentioned maintenance tips brake squeal can be reduced by installing insulator shims on the back of brake pads.
+Apart from the above mentioned maintenance tips brake squeal can be reduced by installing insulator shims on the back of brake pads.
 It provides cushion to brake pads and reduce vibrations.
 You can also apply moly-based dry lubricant on the back of pads or apply a noise suppressing compound on the back of pads to reduce vibrations.
-If the manufacturer has provided semi-metallic pads then it can also be reason of brake noise.
+If the manufacturer has provided semi-metallic pads then it can also be a reason of brake noise.
 You can use non-metallic ceramic pads or Non-asbestos organic pads to reduce noise.
-Sometimes the design of pads is also a reason for brake squeal.
+Sometimes the design of pads is also a reason of brake squeal.

 – Mahavir Kothari